MicrosoftDocs/architecture-center/docs/example-scenario/automotive/avops-reference-architecture-content.md

 1. Optimize cloud infrastructure: Careful planning and management of cloud infrastructure can help reduce costs, such as choosing cost-effective instance types and scaling infrastructure to meet changing workloads.
 Utilize the guidance from the [Azure Cloud Adoption Framework](https://learn.microsoft.com/azure/cloud-adoption-framework/).
 1. Use spot instances: Spot instances allow organizations to bid on spare capacity, which can result in significant cost savings compared to on-demand instances.
 1. Utilize auto-scaling: Auto-scaling enables organizations to automatically adjust their cloud infrastructure based on demand, reducing the need for manual intervention and helping to keep costs in check.
 For more information about scaling, see [Design Scaling](https://learn.microsoft.com/azure/architecture/framework/scalability/design-scale).
 1. Utilize cost-effective storage: Organizations must consider how  using hot/cool/archive tiers for storage.
 Storage can be a significant cost for autonomous driving development, so it's important to choose cost-effective storage options, such as cold storage or infrequent access storage.
-For more information of data lifecycle management, see [Data lifecycle Management](https://learn.microsoft.com/azure/storage/blobs/lifecycle-management-overview)
+For more information of data lifecycle management, see [data lifecycle management](https://learn.microsoft.com/azure/storage/blobs/lifecycle-management-overview)
 1. Utilize cost management and optimization tools: [Azure Cost Management](https://azure.microsoft.com/products/cost-management/#overview) provides cost management and optimization tools that can help organizations identify and address areas for cost reduction, such as identifying unused or underutilized resources.
 1. Consider Azure Services: Organizations can use Azure services, such as [Azure Machine Learning](https://learn.microsoft.com/azure/machine-learning/overview-what-is-azure-machine-learning) to build and train autonomous driving models, which can be more cost-effective than building and maintaining in-house infrastructure.
 1. Use shared resources: When possible, organizations can use shared resources, such as shared databases or shared compute resources, to reduce costs associated with autonomous driving development.
-[Platform Layer](#avops-platform-layer) aims to solve this challenge by implementing a central bus, event hub and a Meta-Data Catalog.
+[AVOps Centralized Functions](#centralized-avops-functions) aims to solve this challenge by implementing a central bus, event hub and a Meta-Data Catalog.
 In addition, services such as [Azure Data Share](https://learn.microsoft.com/azure/data-share/) help organizations achieve this goal.

 By following these strategies, organizations can reduce the costs associated with autonomous driving development in the cloud, freeing up resources that organizations can use to further enhance the development process.